playgameservices/play-games-plugin-for-unity/README.md

 **URL errors while signing in.** This is often a sign that either the client ID or the Bundle Identifier is not correctly set up, or that your **Info.plist** file got corrupted.
 Check that your client ID and Bundle ID are correctly configured in the project and that they correspond to the data in the Developer Console.

-## Building for iOS to run on the simulator
+## Building for iOS to run on the simulator (pre-Unity 5.0)

+**Note:** If you are using Unity 5.0 or greater, no changes to the generated project is needed.

 To run your game in the simulator as opposed to a real device, you must export it from Unity with the "Simulator SDK" instead of the "Device SDK".
 To do this,